decker-edu/decker/resource/tutorial/02-command-line-deck.md

 This slide deck provides an overview over the possible command line arguments supported by decker.

+# Workflow

 The general recommended workflow of decker on the command line is:

-- `decker example` to create a new project
+- `decker example` to create a new project, `cd` into the generated project
+- If you have an existing project, navigate to that directory on the command line
 - `decker server` to create html versions and open a local server
 - Navigate to `localhost:8888` in a browser
-- Edit the `*.md` files and see changes immediately in the browser window (on file save)
+- Create and edit `*-deck.md` files and see changes in the browser window on file save
 - If finished, shut down the server by pressing `^C/Ctrl C` on the command line
-- use `decker pdf` if pdf versions are needed.

 # `decker help`